Virtual Schema Adapters

 Advanced properties (optional)

 You can change these properties using ALTER SCHEMA.
 Property changes are incremental.
 For example, if you set a single parameter, all previously set parameters remain unchanged.To unset a property, assign null to it.

 These properties are always strings.
 For example: TABLE_FILTER='T1,T2'.

 The virtual schema properties of each supported data source are available in their respective documentation.
 For more information, see Supported Data Sources.

-Name of the connection created with CREATE CONNECTION which contains the JDBC connection string, username, and password.
+The name of the connection created with CREATE CONNECTION that contains the JDBC connection string, username, and password.

 Common Properties (Optional)

 The name of the remote JDBC catalog.
-This is usually case-sensitive.
-Depending on the dialect, you may have to specify this.
+Catalog names are usually case-sensitive.

 The name of the remote JDBC schema.
-This is usually case-sensitive.
-Depending on the dialect, you may have to specify this.
+Schema names are usually case-sensitive.

-Only these tables are available as virtual tables, other tables are ignored.
-Use this if you don't want to have all remote tables in your virtual schema.
+Only the specified tables will be available as virtual tables, other tables are ignored.
+Use this property if you do not want to have all remote tables in your virtual schema.